bit-bots/bitbots_main/bitbots_vision/docs/manual/tutorials/colorpicker.rst

 ============
 1. Move the just saved ``.pickle`` file to ``bitbots_meta/bitbots_vision/bitbots_vision/config/color_lookup_tables``.
 2. Find a usefull name.
 Normally the files are names like that: ``<camera_type>_<room_or_location>_<special_attributes>.pickle``.
-3. Select the color space via dynamic reconfigure or change the parameter in the visionparams.yaml.
+3. Select the color lookup table via dynamic reconfigure or change the parameter in the visionparams.yaml.
 4. Win the RoboCup.